La Montagne Sainte-Victoire vue du bosquet du Château Noir

 La Montagne Sainte-Victoire vue du bosquet du Château Noir is a 1904 oil on canvas landscape painting by the French artist Paul Cézanne.
 The ostensible subject is the painter's familiar Montagne Sainte-Victoire and it is part of a series the artist did of the promontory between 1904 and 1906.

-Only half a year after the opening of the Aix–Marseille railway line on October 15, 1877, Cézanne wrote to his friend Émile Zola on April 14, 1878, praising Mont Sainte-Victoire—seen from the train as it crossed the Arc River Valley bridge—as a “beau motif” (“beautiful motif”).
+Only half a year after the opening of the Aix–Marseille railway line on 15 October 1877, Cézanne wrote to his friend Émile Zola on 14 April 1878, praising Mont Sainte-Victoire—seen from the train as it crossed the Arc River Valley bridge—as a “beau motif” (“beautiful motif”).
 Around this time, at the age of thirty-nine, Cézanne began, for the first time, a series of paintings devoted to Mont Sainte-Victoire in his native Aix-en-Provence.
 It is therefore highly probable that this celebrated series was inspired by the scenery viewed from the window of a moving train.

-In 2014 the work was sold by the Edsel and Eleanor Ford House in Grosse Pointe Shores, Michigan for $100 million dollars $US in a private sale to the State of Qatar.
+In 2014 the work was sold by the Edsel and Eleanor Ford House in Grosse Pointe Shores, Michigan for US$100 million in a private sale to the State of Qatar.